VenatioStudios/Web/README.md

 ### Crypto-Cartography
 Crypto-Cartography was born out of a Hackaton that was about better passwords.
 My Submission is a service that provides authentication for web systems, like OpenID.
 What sets Crypto-Cartography apart from other systems is that your password is not entered as text but is entered by selected points on a map.
 With the longitude and latitude serving as the access code.
-By zooming down through the map to the high level of resolution, users can graphically produce a very large complex password that can be simple for the user to remember.
+By zooming down through the map to the high level of resolution, users can graphically produce a very large complex password that can be simple for the user to remember (like their favorite landmark).

 NOTE: This project is Archived but you can still find the [Source Code](https://github.com/RGBKnights/crypto-cartography).